kontena/kontena/docs/using-kontena/stats.md

 It is completely up to the user to select which systems to use to collect and view statistics.
 The only requirement is that the selected system be able to collect stats via the StatsD protocol.

 We at Kontena have been very succesfully using the [influxdata](https://influxdata.com/) stack to collect and aggregate statistics.

-We are developing a plugin for easily creating and controlling the influxdata-based statistics collection service with Kontena.
-We hope to release the plugin in the coming months.